-PREPARATION OF DEPARTMENT FORM: "STOP REPORT"
+PART VI: PREPARATION OF DEPARTMENT FORM: STOP REPORT

+Stop Reports are prepared using the "FORMS" application on the Department issued smartphone or tablet.
 There are many possible outcomes of an investigatory Level 3 stop of a person based on reasonable suspicion.
 For instance, the officer may develop probable cause and place the suspect under arrest, or the officer's investigation may not lead to probable cause and the individual may be released while the officer continues to search for the perpetrator of a crime.
 In any case, it is important to record all of the narrative details that convinced the officer to stop a suspect.
 This is because the courts closely scrutinize all incidents that lead to an arrest or to the seizure of contraband or evidence.
 Failure to accurately record details would mean that an officer would have to rely only on memory while testifying in court.
 This is why officers are mandated to record all information regarding a Level 3 Terry stop in two places: the Stop Report (PD383-151) and a narrative of the stop in their Activity Log.